Managing a project is complicated and making mistakes that can compromise the progress of all activities is very simple.

 Solution: When to stop?
 A phase, in particular if the root project lasts more than 6 months, should not last less than a week.
 This is not true in general and depends on a case-by-case basis but applies well most of the time.
-Under this value (activities that last just few hours) you can manage tasks with to-do lists, checklists, flexible than a Gantt chart.
+Under this value (activities that last just few hours) you can manage tasks with to-do lists, checklists, in a simple way by working with ToDo in Twproject, flexible than a Gantt chart.
 Using such tools will help your team work better, without needing your constant assistance, making them more involved.

 3) The project does not follow a standard management methodology

 Issue: For scheduling and manage your activities it is essential to use a tool that supports you in this work.
 If you do not use a software or, more generally, a planning methodology, the probability that the project become chaotic increases exponentially.
 Different projects, managed by different people, could be organized in diametrically opposed ways and can also use a completely different vocabulary that can disorient your resources.

 Solution: Rely on a methodology, no matter what, as long as it is shared by your team.
 Initially it could be hard but over time, making it yours and modifying it to fit better with your needs, it will help you keep the team united under one method and one terminology.
 Use a software that embraces this methodology, a correct management of phases, of dependencies and schedules will reduce the delays and the misunderstandings drastically.

 Once diagram and phase dependencies have been created it is necessary to estimate effort and schedule them in time:

 4) Too ambitious plans